tjhowse/factory_boardgame_public/rules.md

 ![](img/power_token_v1.png)

 Power tokens are circular with a lightning bolt on them.
 These represent power in your factory.
 You gain three at the start of the production phase.
 You can generate more power in your factory.
-Power tokens are lost to the shared pool when removed from your factory, or at the end of the production phase.
+Power tokens are lost to the shared pool when removed from your factory.
+Any power tokens remaining in hand are lost to the shared pool at the end of the production phase.

 ### Mines